I’m interested in a range of philosophical topics, but the heart of my interest is ethics, and especially Kantian ethics.

 Abstract: The kingdom of ends is one of a handful of concepts that Kant describes as an ‘ideal’ in his ethical writings.
 This paper uses contemporary accounts of imagination in order to explain how imaginative engagement with the kingdom of ends (and other Kantian moral ideals) can help to coordinate other parts of our moral psychology with what reason requires of us.
 In particular, imaginative immersion with an ideal of the moral community can serve to channel our social desires and improve our deliberation.

-My second project is a series of papers about giving up on people.
-Some peoplemaybe even our own parents, children, and partnersare reprehensible.
+My second project is on the topic of giving up on morally or otherwise unpleasant people.
+Some people—maybe even our own parents, children, and partners—are reprehensible.
 When ought we give up on them?

 Ethics and Technology Works-in-Progress